GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 In Windows, an instance of org-wiki may be automatically installed and configured as a part of [RHO Emacs](https://rho-emacs.sourceforge.io) distribution.
-I use it to keep any long-term files and notes that I need less often than, for example, web-resources available online.
+I use it to keep any long-term files and notes that I need less often than, for example, any web-resources available online.

 [Scrapyard](https://addons.mozilla.org/en-US/firefox/addon/scrapyard/), that
-reqires [Firefox](http://firefox.com) is an advanced bookmark manager with the abilities of web-clipping, cloud-bookmarking and note-taking which resembles the good old [ScrapBook](https://en.wikipedia.org/wiki/ScrapBook).
+reqires [Firefox](http://firefox.com), is an advanced bookmark manager with the abilities of web-clipping, cloud-bookmarking and note-taking which resembles the good old [ScrapBook](https://en.wikipedia.org/wiki/ScrapBook).
-I use it to store and organize bookmarks to online resources and save archives of web-pages and PDF documents.
+I use it to store and organize bookmarks to online resources and save local archives of web-pages and PDF documents.

+Let's consider the knowledge-keeping features of the described software in more detail.

 1. Hierarchical grouping